refactoring-ai/Data-Collection/README.md

 ## Database Clean-up

 The enormous variety refactoring types, projects and programming styles in the mined repositories can lead to various issues with the data.
-Therefore, we explain to common problems and potential solutions here.
+Therefore, we explain two common problems and potential solutions here.

 **!MAKE A COPY OF YOUR DATA BEFORE ALTERING IT!**